TUDoAD/NLP-Based-Ontology-Extender/README.md

                                                          min_counts_list,
                                                          pickle_name,
                                                          similarity_threshold_list,
+							 provenance_string,
                                                          mute_prints)
 ```
 Extends `extend_ontology` (name of ontology provided as string) by classes and relations and stores the modified ontologies in subdir `./ontologies_output/`.
 Loads semantic artifacts and text-pickle to train w2v model with desired min_counts outputs list of token and definitions based on min_count list.
 Returns metrics as dict and stores them as excel-file in subdir `./xlsx-files/`.
+Automatically added classes and texts are denoted by a string "[provenance_string]" within the resulting ontology.
+This later allows for more easy search of automatically created content.

 ```
 metrics_onto_annotation =  w2v_ext.ontology_class_annotator(list_of_ontologies_to_annotate,